From AirPods to airing it out: Murray learns the ways of NFL

 ”I’ve always been a level-headed guy,” Murray said. ”I’ve had a lot of accolades throughout my career, but that hasn’t really changed me.
 I know that comes with the winning.
 If we win, a lot of guys are going to be noticed.
 That’s my main focus is winning at the end of the day.
 If guys get recognized, they get recognized.
 It’s obviously a great deal individually, but I’m trying to win.”

 Murray’s favorite target this season has been veteran receiver Larry Fitzgerald, who has 71 catches for 759 yards and four touchdowns.
-The future Hall of Famer has played with some great quarterbacks during his 16 seasons and says Murray has every chance to be just as good, if not better.
+He has played with some great quarterbacks during his 16 seasons and says Murray has every chance to be just as good, if not better.

 Fitzgerald said ”playing quarterback in the National Football League is the hardest thing to do in sports” and that Murray’s physical talent and maturity have allowed him to have success immediately.